Prospective and Current Students FAQ:

 - Humanitarian Relief Worker

-Additionally, some students choose continuation of their studies in Ph.D. departments, law school admission and other professional tracks.
+Additionally, some students choose to continue their studies in Ph.D. programs, law school, and other professional tracks.

-Are there employment opportunities for students on campus and within the UNMA program?
+Are there employment opportunities for current students on campus and within the UNMA program?

-Currently the UNMA does not offer fellowships, Teaching Assistant or graduate assistant aid for students.
+Currently the UNMA program does not offer our own fellowships, Teaching Assistant or graduate assistant aid for our students.
 However outside grants are available through the Graduate School-New Brunswick Financial Support page.
-Employment is available on campus with many of our students working as graders for undergraduate political science courses, phone interviewers at the Rutgers Eagleton Center for Public Interest Polling and within the student centers on campus.
+Employment is available on campus with many of our students working as graders for undergraduate political science courses, phone interviewers at the Rutgers Eagleton Center for Public Interest Polling and within the student centers on campus and in other campus locations.
+The Eagleton Fellowship is open to all RU Graduate students and our students are encouraged to apply in early spring each year.

-For more information on student employee opportunities, visit the student employment office page for job listings.
+For more information on student employee opportunities, visit the student employment office here as well as Rutgers Handshake as the job-search platform utilized by the Rutgers Career and Exploration Center.

 Where do graduate students live on campus?